programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-5.md

 * [matplotlib.pyplot](https://matplotlib.org/3.5.3/api/_as_gen/matplotlib.pyplot.html) is one of the popular plotting libraries.
 Its frequently used abbreviation is plt.
 * [glob](https://docs.python.org/3/library/glob.html) (part of code Python) provides Unix style pathname pattern expansion

-Then we define functions to process a MARC21 records.
-We would like extract two information: the publication year and the number of subjects.
+Then we define functions to process a single MARC21 record.
+We would like to extract two pieces of  information: the publication year and the number of subjects.
 For these we define two functions: `extract_subjects` that returns the distinct subjects a record has, and `extract_date` that extracts the publication year.

 ```Python
 def process_record(record):